Search

 Cleaning & Sanitation

-This section further demonstrates more consolidation found with the new code.
-Cleaning and sanitation have been combined into section 11.2.5.
-Previously, cleaning and sanitation could be found in other sections, such as allergens, which raises questions when issuing noncomforties.
-This makes the audit process and the corrective action process easier to manage.
+This section further demonstrates more consolidation found with the new Code.
+Cleaning and sanitation have been combined.
+Previously, cleaning and sanitation could be found in varying sections, such as allergens, which raises questions when issuing non-conformities.
+This makes the audit and corrective action processes easier to manage.

 Contractual Agreements